hnpf/lumina-search/README.md

 ### Making it your own
 1. **Settings Panel**: Click the gear icon and go wild with customization
 2. **Color Themes**: Pick from 12 themes or cycle through them with the palette button
-3. **Widgets**: Toggle weather, clock, calendar, and other widgets on/off, then drag them around
+3. **Widgets**: Toggle weather, clock, calendar, notes, and other widgets on/off, then drag them around
 4. **Background**: Upload your own images and adjust the transparency

 ### Keyboard shortcuts (for the speedy folks)